Capital Gain Index - Chart Table, Calculation, & Interest Rates

 Capital Gains Calculator

-One of the internet programs made specifically for this purpose can be used to calculate capital gains tax.
+One of the internet programs made specifically for this purpose can be used to calculate long-term capital gains tax.
 The required data should be entered into a calculator when estimating capital gains tax:

 - Sale price